devbruce/IDEA/README.md

 ### Set Environment Variable

-There are three separate settings.py.
+There are four separate settings.py.
 It is recommended that you use files for local.(`local.py`)
 Set the environment variable through the code below and run the server.

 ```bash